nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `DURATION`
     * We measure our `DURATION` inputs in minutes.
 For example, to enter a `DURATION` of 1 hour, kindly use `dur/60` as the input value.
     * The `DURATION` of an appointment must be a positive integer that is greater than or equal to 10 minutes.
-    * To provide you with a better user experience, we decided to display the time range of an appointment calculated by adding the `DURATION` you entered to the starting `TIME` of the appointment.
+    * To provide you with a better user experience, we decided to display the time range of an appointment calculated by adding the `DURATION` you entered to the starting `TIME` of the appointment.<br>
     ![Duration Display](images/CommandFormatDuration.png)

 </div>

 ### General